 I opted to work with a palette that is both fresh and modern yet responds to Callander and the Trossachs National Park’s natural seasonal landscape.

-From an accessibility standpoint, I knew the logos shouldn’t rely on colour alone to be distinct, so each one also having distinct shape was also important.
+From an accessibility standpoint, I knew the logos shouldn’t rely on colour alone to be distinct, so each one also having its own shape was also important.
 The challenge was in having three relatable shapes or symbols that also had synergy between them.

-Alongside this, I worked with staff and board leaders to reflect on the organisation’s core purpose and ethos to understand what’s at the heart of their work and identify the common thread that runs through each aspect of the social enterprise.
+Alongside this, I worked with staff and board leaders to reflect on the organisation’s core purpose and ethos to understand what’s at the heart of their work and identify the common thread that runs through each aspect of this unique social enterprise.

 The design Solution